nicoryne/senseguard-mobile/docs/BUILD_GUIDE.md

 ### Image Optimization
 - Use PNG for UI assets
 - WebP for complex graphics
-- Lazy load images in lists
+- Lazy load images in lists using expo-image

 ### Data Fetching
 - Implement pagination for large datasets
-- Cache frequently accessed data
+- Cache frequently accessed data using AsyncStorage
 - Use Firebase Realtime listeners for live updates

 ### 3D Optimization
 - Simplify foot geometry
 - Use LOD (Level of Detail) models
 - Implement culling for off-screen objects

+### NativeWind Optimization
+- Use className prop for styling (compiled at build time)
+- Avoid inline styles when possible
+- Use Tailwind's utility classes for consistent spacing

 ## 16. Testing Strategy